kunicmarko20/SonataAutoConfigureBundle/README.md

 First, we set the label and based on previous example it will be `Category`.

-Then, we set the admin code which will be the service id, it will be `admin.category`.
+Then, we set the admin code which will be the service id, in our case it is the class name.

 After, we try to find the `Category` entity in the list of namespaces you defined (by default it is just `App\Entity`).
 If the entity is not found an